ICF Intelligent Community of the Year 2018 – Espoo

 Integrated Smart City Solutions for a Sustainable Espoo Economy

-Strengthening the economy is certainly on the mind of Espoo’s government, which has signed up to a collaboration involving the six biggest cities in the country.
+Strengthening the economy is certainly on the mind of Espoo’s government, which has signed up for a collaboration involving the six biggest cities in the country.
 This collaboration, the Six City Strategy, seeks to generate smart city solutions not only to resolve Finland’s most important urban problems but also to make a profit for all stakeholders and to drive future economic growth.

 This plan begins with the city making its data open – ensuring that this step towards greater governmental transparency becomes a permanent part of city policy – and publicly stating the challenges that its citizens face.
 Businesses and other private partners with similar objectives and the right expertise can then participate in the generation of solutions, with the hope of making those solutions commercially viable in a similar way to the planned 5G network street lighting.
 Already, twenty-six projects have been launched between the government and its partners which have seen 45 million euros dedicated to the smart city cause, with a further 55 million euros expected to be invested in such projects over the next couple of years.